-One of the distinguishing features of a cooperative - and perhaps one of the most rewarding - is that at the conclusion of the fiscal year, any net income is distributed to its members.
+One of the distinguishing features of a cooperative - and perhaps one of the most rewarding - is that at the conclusion of the calendar year, any net income is distributed to its members pending the approval of the Board.
 This distribution is known as "patronage."
 This means that you share in the Cooperative's net income.
-Patronage refunds are determined based on a member's use of E&I contracts over the last operating year.
+Patronage refunds are determined based on a member's use of E&I contracts over the last calendar year.